Waste exemption: T6 treating waste wood and waste plant matter by chipping, shredding, cutting or pulverising

 - treat wood that is hazardous waste

-You don’t need to register a T6 for tree and forestry maintenance work where the wood is cut, chipped or shredded and is left on the ground or transported off-site for use elsewhere.
+You don’t need to register a T6 for forestry maintenance work where the virgin timber is cut, chipped or shredded and is left on the ground or transported off-site for use elsewhere.

 Types of waste you can treat